How healthcare is vulnerable to cyber attacks, assassinations & geopolitical agendas

 Gill iterated how difficult it was to filter through the noise and the false flags that “if you get it wrong, you’re going to get it really wrong if you point the finger at the international level.”

-Gill, Wolfe, and Staynings will all share their knowledge and experience at the upcoming Healthcare IoT Summit.
+Gill and Staynings will share their knowledge and experience at the upcoming Healthcare IoT Summit.

 The Healthcare IoT Summit